Marcus Fernaldi Gideon: 2022

 In 2022, Gideon and his partner, Sukamuljo, started the BWF tour in the All England Open.
 Unfortunately, they were stopped in the semi-finals by the young compatriot, the eventual champions, Muhammad Shohibul Fikri and Bagas Maulana.
 In April, Gideon flew to Porto, Portugal underwent surgery to remove pieces of bone on his ankles performed by surgeon Niek van Dijk.
 Even though he has not fully recovered, Gideon returned to the tournament court in June, to compete in the Indonesia Masters and Open.
 At that tournament, Gideon and Sukamuljo finished as semi-finalists in the Indonesia Masters, and stopped in the second round in the Indonesia Open.
 They then stepped on podium in October as runner-up of the Denmark Open, losing the final to Fajar Alfian and Muhammad Rian Ardianto.

 2023

-Gideon and his partner, Sukamuljo, started the BWF tour in the Malaysia Open.
-Unfortunately, they were stopped in the second round by Chinese pair, Liang Weikeng and Wang Chang.
-In the next tournament, they lost again by Liang and Wang in the quarter-finals of the India Open.
-They competed at the home tournament, Indonesia Masters, but retired in the second round from Chinese pair Liu Yuchen and Ou Xuanyi following the injured of Gideon.
+Gideon and his partner, Sukamuljo, started the BWF tour in the Malaysia Open, but were stopped in the second round by a Chinese pair, Liang Weikeng and Wang Chang.
+In the next tournament, they lost again to Liang and Wang in the quarter-finals of the India Open.
+They competed at the home tournament, Indonesia Masters, but retired in the second round from Chinese pair Liu Yuchen and Ou Xuanyi following the injury of Gideon.

+In May, Gideon alongside the Indonesian team competed at the 2023 Sudirman Cup in Suzhou, China.
+He won a match in the group stage, against Kevin Lee and Ty Alexander Lindeman of Canada.
+Indonesia advanced to the knockout stage but lost at the quarter-finals against China.
+In the following week, Gideon and his partner, Sukamuljo, competed in the Malaysia Masters, but lost in the second round to the 4th seeds Takuro Hoki and Yugo Kobayashi in straight games.
+In the next tour, they competed at the Thailand Open, but lost in the semi-finals to the 3rd seeds and eventual winners Liang Weikeng and Wang Chang in straight games.
+In June, Gideon competed at the Singapore Open, but lost in the second round to the 4th seeded Japanese pair Takuro Hoki and Yugo Kobayashi in straight games.

+Following the Singapore Open, Gideon and Sukamuljo's partnership was split after eight years together, with Sukamuljo partnering with Rahmat Hidayat as Gideon was forced to suspend competition for surgery on his right leg.

+Retirement

+On 9 March 2024, on his thirty-third birthday, Gideon officially announced his retirement from professional badminton, citing a desire to spend time with his family and coach alongside his father.

 Personal life

-Gideon is the son of former national badminton player, Kurniahu.
+Gideon is the son of former national badminton player, Kurniahu, who serves as a coach at Marcus' namesake badminton academy in Ciangsana, Bogor Regency.
 He married a general practitioner, Agnes Amelinda Mulyadi on 14 April 2018.
 His first son Marcus Fernaldi Gideon Jr. was born in January 2019.